UK Fashion Industry at Risk to be Destroyed over Brexit Trade Deal

 “We are working closely with businesses in the fashion industry to ensure they get the support they need to trade effectively with Europe and seize new opportunities as we strike trade deals with the world’s fastest-growing markets.
-We are aware that some businesses are facing challenges with specific aspects of our new trading relationship with the EU.
+We are aware that some businesses face challenges with specific aspects of our new trading relationship with the EU.
 To this end, we are operating export helplines, running webinars with policy experts, and offering businesses support via our network of 300 international trade advisers.
-This is on top of the millions we have invested to expand the customs intermediaries sector.”
+This is on top of the millions we have invested in expanding the customs intermediaries sector.”

 You can read the full letter here, and you can also show your support by signing it on this link.

 Zeen is a next generation WordPress theme.
 It’s powerful, beautifully designed and comes with everything you need to engage your visitors and increase conversions.